adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 ### 1. Set up mobile property
 To create a new mobile property, refer to the [instructions on how to set up a new property](https://github.com/adobe/aepsdk-edge-ios/blob/main/Documentation/Tutorials/edge-send-event-tutorial.md#1-create-a-schema).

-The following Experience Platform extension configurations should be installed:
+Install the following Experience Platform extensions:

 <details>
   <summary> Adobe Analytics </summary><p>